PyTables/PyTables/doc/source/usersguide/optimization.rst

 speed drop to a half, while bzip2 is performing very slow (up to 8x slower).

-Also, in the same :ref:`comprReadNoCacheComparison` you can notice some strange peaks in the speed that we might be tempted to attribute to libraries on which PyTables relies (HDF5, compressors...), or to PyTables itself.
+Also, in the same :ref:`Figure 16 <comprReadNoCacheComparison>` you can notice some strange peaks in the speed that we might be tempted to attribute to libraries on which PyTables relies (HDF5, compressors...), or to PyTables itself.
-However, :ref:`comprReadCacheComparison` reveals that, if we put the file in the filesystem cache (by reading it several times before, for example), the evolution of the performance is much smoother.
+However, :ref:`Figure 17 <comprReadCacheComparison>` reveals that, if we put the file in the filesystem cache (by reading it several times before, for example), the evolution of the performance is much smoother.
 So, the most probable explanation would be that such peaks are a consequence of the underlying OS filesystem,